dondev1992/dondev1992.github.io/assignments/js-debugging-template/README.md

 - Line 82: changed "!/[^a-z]/" to "/^[ A-Z ]\*$/"
 - Line 117: removed "parentNode"
 - Line 117: changed "(li)" to "('li')"
-- Line 57: added "." at end of sentence
+- Line 36: removed the "e" from inside of "()"

 ## What is a README